Skip to content

 On Tuesday, the Rutgers chapter of the Faculty for Justice in Palestine (FJP) convened at Voorhees Mall on the College Avenue campus — a space outside the University's designated demonstration areas. – Photo by Ryann Iannotti

-On Tuesday, the Rutgers chapter of the Faculty for Justice in Palestine (FJP) hosted their first independent demonstration at Voorhees Mall on the College Avenue campus to protest the University's ties to the Israeli government and the University's Free Speech Guidelines.
+On Tuesday, the Rutgers chapter of the Faculty for Justice in Palestine (FJP) hosted its first independent demonstration at Voorhees Mall on the College Avenue campus to protest the University's ties to the Israeli government and the University's Free Speech Guidelines.

 Over the course of the event, faculty members and eventually students and New Jersey congressional candidates gathered in a circle in front of Van Dyck Hall, inside Voorhees Mall, to pass around a list of names of young people and journalists who had reportedly been killed in Gaza due to causes such as air strikes and other militant events, malnutrition and targeted attacks from the Israeli Defense Forces.